- Obtain a copy of a VM or another Linux environment (most likely not OS X, see below) with:

 writecount()system call counts calls to

 writethat fail, such as from having invalid arguments.
-We also don’t care how it treats simulataneous calls to write() and/or writecount() on multiple processors (not used by default in our version of xv6).)
+We also don’t care how it treats simulataneous calls to write() and/or writecount().

 Write a program that uses and tests this new system call.
 See below for hints on how to do this.